ClementTsang/bottom/README.md

 As yet _another_ process/system visualization and management application, bottom supports the typical features:

+- CPU usage visualization, on an average and per-core basis

-- CPU, memory, and network usage visualization
+- RAM and swap usage visualization

+- Network visualization for receiving and transmitting, on a log-graph scale

 - Display information about disk capacity and I/O per second